Eomm/blog-posts/README.md

 Every upgrade will be documented and posted on [dev.to](https://dev.to/eomm) and here you will find the source code and the commit history!

+To see the last version of the application, it is published at [https://fastify-discord-app-demo.herokuapp.com/](https://fastify-discord-app-demo.herokuapp.com/)

 ## Posts

 1. [A Discord app with Fastify!](https://dev.to/eomm/a-discord-app-with-fastify-3h8c) - [📝](./posts/01-init-application.md)